AlgoTaurus/algotaurus/README.md

 - Try to make the code to move as little as possible.
 - Try to minimize the number of lines needed to be executed.

+## Localization

+If you want to use AlgoTaurus in other languages, you can help translating it on [POEditor](https://poeditor.com/projects/view?id=91267)

 ## Copyright

 The game is a remake and an extension of the game Labirint by Lukyanov Konstantin and Volkov Sergey.